No. 4 Squadron RNZAF: Creation

 Due to activity by German surface raiders, the squadron was hurriedly formed in Fiji in October 1940.
 The squadron was equipped with a range of converted civilian airliners, the twin-engined de Havilland DH.89 Dragon Rapide, and four engined de Havilland DH86 Express from Union Airways of New Zealand and de Havilland DH.60 Moth single-engined machines from aero clubs – New Zealand's modern Vickers Wellington bombers having been offered to the British Royal Air Force for the war in Europe, two years previously.

 Commanding officers

 Squadron Leader G R White was the first commanding officer and stayed with the squadron until October 1942.
 He was replaced by Wing Commander B M Lewis who served with the squadron until May 1943.
-Squadron Leader Ernest W Tacon replaced him and was in command until December 1943.
+Squadron Leader Ernest Tacon replaced him and was in command until December 1943.
 He in turn was replaced by Squadron Leader E Brooke-Taylor until April 1944, Squadron Leader N R Lecher until January 1945, Wing Commander F R Dix until February, Squadron Leader A F A Tye until June, and Squadron Leader L H Parry until August.
 The final commanding officer was Squadron Leader G S A Stevenson until the unit was disbanded in September 1945 at Los Negros.